The Challenge to Professionalism

 GP’s are often faced with logically irreconcilable conflicts such as the one which commonly arises between the needs of a individual patient and the needs of society in general.
 In the phrase coined by Iona Heath, the GP copes in such seemingly impossible situations by adopting an ‘oscillating gaze’.
 In some mysterious way it is possible for both aspects of the dilemma to be entertained in full force in the mind of the practitioner, who employs a constellation of resources, not least expert advice, so that on the vast majority of occasions a satisfactory resolution is achieved, or at least a satisfactory compromise.
 Our society’s forgets at its peril the importance of nurturing people who use such priceless abilities in their daily work.

-Years ago I made the mistake of signing a certificate to say that a patient had reached 26 weeks gestation one day early.
-Sure enough some nameless official returned it as invalid for the woman obtaining her maternity grant.
-Aware, as the official should have been, of the extent to which the period of gestation is an approximation, I couldn’t resist re-submitting it, now signed on an acceptable date, with a note saying: “People who behave like computers will inevitably be replaced by computers”.
+Years ago I made the mistake of signing a certificate one day early – it was the certificate to say the pregnant woman had reached 26 weeks gestation and was therefore entitled to her maternity grant.
+Immediately, it was returned as invalid by some nameless official.
+I was aware, as the official should have been, of the extent to which the period of gestation is an approximation, so I couldn’t resist re-submitting it, now signed on an acceptable date, with a note saying: “People who behave like computers will inevitably be replaced by computers“.
 There was no reply, so they probably already had been replaced, computers having, amongst their frequently-overlooked deficiencies, no sense of humour.

 For the ‘red’ abilities that I have been describing to operate they must have freedom.
 And while this freedom must have strict boundaries, those boundaries must be much wider and freer and must allow more room for manoeuvre than ‘grey-squirrel’ policy-makers and theorists would like.
 The notion that, thanks to technical advances, complex human activities like general practice can now be codified into systems of rules, is simply wrong.
 The idea that the model of ‘grey’ professionalism is capable of eliminating risk (and therefore blame) from life, is a mistake.